 Compare hospitals and ambulatory surgery volumes and range of charges (average cost is not shown) for common adult and pediatric outpatient surgery procedures, by hospital or surgical center name.
 Includes arthroscopy, cataracts, laser eye procedures, cardiac catheterization, pacemaker, upper GI & lower GI endoscopy, colonoscopy, hernia repair, hysteroscopy, tonsil removal, lithotripsy, skin biopsy, bunion removal, pediatric circumcision and more.
 You might be surprised to find outpatient hernia repair prices averaged $10,413 to $26.585, but individual hospitals ranged from $945 (Florida Medical Clinic in Tampa) to a high charge over $72,000 at Palms of Pasadena in St. Petersburg (ages 18 to 64, Level 1).
 Cataract procedures at the highest volume center (University of Miami Hospital Bascom Palmer Eye Institute) listed charges from nearly $17,000 to over $19,000.
 The second largest center, St. Luke’s Surgical Center in Tarpon Springs, did cataract procedures for $1400 (ages 18-64).
 Might be worth asking about price before you schedule the surgery.
 Links to inspection reports.
 FloridaHealthFinder.gov 2017-2018 data.
 Editor’s Pick.

-Indiana Medical Error Reporting System final report for 2016 summarizes 114 reportable events in hospitals and outpatient surgery centers in 2016.
-Adverse Events such as leaving a foreign object inside a patient after surgery, operating on the wrong body part. or Stage 3 or 4 pressure ulcers (bedsores) acquired after admission, are based on NQF’s list of 28 serious, largely preventable adverse events.
-List of events by facility name is a separate 286-page pdf file called Data Tables.
+Indiana Medical Error Reporting System final report for 2017 summarizes 110 reportable events in hospitals and outpatient surgery centers in 2017.
+Five (5) of 110 events occurred at ambulatory surgery centers.
+Adverse Events such as leaving a foreign object inside a patient after surgery, operating on the wrong body part, (remarkably, these avoidable surgical errors still happen) or Stage 3 or 4 pressure ulcers (bedsores) acquired after admission, are based on NQF’s list of 28 serious, largely preventable adverse events.
+List of events by facility name is a separate 289-page pdf file called Data Tables.
+IU Health and St. Vincent in Indianapolis, Baptist Health Floyd (New Albany) and Methodist in Gary, IN had the greatest number of adverse reportable events in 2017.
 Market share data included.
-Published by IN State Dept. of Health (ISDH, in.gov) February 2018.
+Published by IN State Dept. of Health (ISDH, in.gov) October 2018.

 Compare volume and average charges (prices) at each Maryland hospital (by name) and statewide for 100 most common inpatient diagnoses (severity adjusted using APR-DRGs) – including newborns (avg. $2142), childbirth vaginal delivery ($8173), c-section (avg. $10,081), heart failure, cardiac arrhythmia, pneumonia, COPD, septicemia, cellulitis ($11,000), knee joint replacement (avg. $22,643), major depression ($10,929), bipolar admissions ($10,411 state average), schizophrenia ($13,917) stroke, urinary tract infections ($9308) and rehabilitation ($26,196).
 Data from first half of 2018.
 State average not included for things like cancer, hysterectomy, digestive problems, but may be available for individual hospitals.
 Each hospital reports its top 100 types of cases.
 By MD Health Care Commission MHCC 2019